cibi

 About us

-The International Biodiversity & Property Council IBPC (CIBI) is a pioneering network for professionals of the new Biodiversity and Real Estate sector
+The International Biodiversity & Real Estate Council, IBPC, is the first gathering place for a new Biodiversity and Real Estate sector.

 The 8 divisions